JorjaFox/website/_posts-old-blog/2009-09-03-news-roundup-and-a-flashback.md

     - tv
 ---

  First, here's a little flashback to the 1990s (spotted by JAA).
-A promotional photo of Jorja with Big Hair for "<em>Missing Persons</em>"
+A promotional photo of Jorja with Big Hair for "_Missing Persons_"
 <a href="https://jorjafox.net/gallery/tv/missingpersons/missingpersons.png"><img class="ZenphotoPress_thumb " alt="Promotional" title="Promotional" src="https://jorjafox.net/gallery/cache/tv/missingpersons/missingpersons_200_cw200_ch200_thumb.png"  /></a>

 Next we've got a pair of articles on CSI and Jorja's return: